I'm selling my house with solar panels - how do I get the most value?

 Solar panel installation is a commitment in more ways than one.
 While the initial cost of installing solar PV onto your home is often repaid in energy savings and a Feed-In Tariff, a second sense of commitment comes from necessary time spent in one house to see a return on your investment.
 The life of a solar panel usually reaches upward of 20 years and the average Brit moves house 8 times in their life, so selling a house with solar panels must be a common occurrence.
 While one may imagine that selling a house fitted with solar PV would instantly boost its market value to recognise the energy saving and earning potential of the property, the reality can sadly be a little different.

 If you are planning on selling up within 20 years of installing solar PV, then normal practice is for feed-in tariffs to automatically be transferred onto the new homeowner.
-For more information on this topic, read our specific blog about feed-in tariffs.
 Thus, it is likely that the cost incurred by installing solar panels has to be recouped through an increased sales value.
 Though there are circumstances whereby you can keep financial control of the feed-in tariff, similar plans have been wrought with technical and legal difficulties for the new homeowners.

 A recent study from the USA showed that there was an increase in house prices (of about $4000/kW) across eight states for houses selling with solar technology.
 Studies in the UK have also noted correlations between energy efficiency ratings and sales values.
 All of this is encouraging news for a return on investment on selling a house with solar panels, but all may not be as simple as it seems.